Atos-FiwareOps/sla-dashboard/README.md

 ![userguide01](docs/images/userguide01.png "Template list")

-To create a new one, the service provider have to click on the "Create Template" checkbox.
+To create a new one, the service provider have to click on the "Create Template" check box.
 Then, a new panel will be presented, where a template name and an expiration date.

 ![userguide02](docs/images/userguide02.png "Creating a new template")